ericklein/air_quality/readme.md

 - Featherwing OLED
 	- SDA to SDA
 	- SCL to SCL

+### Error codes
+- ERR 01: Can not connect to MQTT broker after 10 tries of try# x 10 seconds intervals.
+Device must be restarted to proceed unless SDLOG enabled.
+- ERR 02: Can not connect to SGP30 CO2 sensor at startup.
+No CO2 readings will be logged.
+- ERR 03: Can not connect to WiFi after 10 tries of try# x 10 seconds intervals.
+Device must be restarted to proceed unless SDLOG enabled.

 ### to change hardware build target
 - change DHT pin